wahani/modules/README.md

 [![CRAN](http://www.r-pkg.org/badges/version/module)](http://cran.rstudio.com/package=module)
 [![Downloads](http://cranlogs.r-pkg.org/badges/module?color=brightgreen)](http://www.r-pkg.org/pkg/module)

 Provides modules as an organizational unit for source code.
-Modules enforce to be more rigerous when defining dependencies and have something like a local search path.
-They are to be used as a sub unit within packages or in scripts.
+Modules enforce to be more rigorous when defining dependencies and have a local search path.
+They can be used as a sub unit within packages or in scripts.

 ## Installation